-We also observe from Figs. \ref{pt}(a) and \ref{pt}(b) that the efficiency and power output are enhanced by quantum discord.
-This is due to the dependence of the excitation number $\langle n_{h}^{ss}\rangle$ in Eqs. (\ref{aw}) and (\ref{eff}) on quantum discord $\mathcal{Q}(\rho_{12})$.
-Physically, the quantum discord as a kind of quantum resources contributes to the mean work extracted and thus enhances the performance by increasing power output and efficiency.
-Further, we note that the oscillations of the curves for the efficiency and power are diminished by increasing quantum discord.
-The final observation form Fig. \ref{pt} is that the quantum entanglement is vanishing at the fixed quantum discord $\mathcal{Q}(\rho_{12})=0.031$ and thus the engine is fuelled by the reservoirs in separable states.
-Hence, the presence of quantum discord enhances the performance by increasing efficiency and power and improves the stability by decreasing relative fluctuations of power (see also in the inset of Fig. \ref{rp}] even when the reservoirs driving quantum heat engines are in the case of separable states where quantum entanglement is vanishing.
+We also observe from Figs. \ref{pt}(a) and \ref{pt}(b) that both the power output and the efficiency are enhanced by the quantum discord.
+This enhancement behavior is caused by the dependences of the excitation number $\langle n_{h}^{ss}\rangle$ in Eqs. (\ref{aw}) and (\ref{eff}) on the quantum discord $\mathcal{Q}(\rho_{12})$.
+Physically, the quantum discord, as a type of quantum resource, contributes to the mean work extracted and thus enhances the machine’s performance by increasing its power output and efficiency.
+Furthermore, we note that the oscillations of the curves for the efficiency and the power diminish with increasing quantum discord.
+The final observation from Fig. \ref{pt} is that the quantum entanglement is vanishing at the fixed quantum discord $\mathcal{Q}(\rho_{12})=0.031$, and the engine is thus fueled by the reservoirs in separable states.
+The presence of the quantum discord enhances the machine’s performance by increasing its efficiency and power and also improves its stability by reducing the relative fluctuations in power (see also the inset of Fig. \ref{rp}), even in the case where the reservoirs driving the quantum heat engines are in separable states, i.e., where the quantum entanglement is vanishing.

-For quantum heat engines where heat and work are stochastic, the fluctuations for the power are required to be considered as they are associated with the machine stability.
-We consider the coefficient of variation for power, $\sqrt{\delta P^2}/ P$, which is equal to the square root of the relative work fluctuations, $\sqrt{\delta {w}^2}/\langle {w}\rangle.$ This dimensionless coefficient as a function of quantum discord is shown in Fig. \ref{rp} with the coefficient as a function of driving time $\tau_{\mathrm{dri}}$ in the inset.
-The coefficient of variation for power is monotonically decreased and its oscillation is damped as the quantum discord is increased, thereby showing that the quantum discord can be used to damp the oscillation and the fluctuations of the power output and thereby improves the machine stability.
+For quantum heat engines where the heat and the work are stochastic, the fluctuations in the power must be considered because they are associated with the machine’s stability.
+We consider the coefficient of variation of power $\sqrt{\delta P^2}/ P$, which is equal to the square root of the relative work fluctuations, given by $-\sqrt{\delta {w}^2}/\langle {w}\rangle.$ This dimensionless coefficient is shown as a function of the quantum discord in Fig. \ref{rp}, with the same coefficient being shown as a function of the driving time $\tau_{\mathrm{dri}}$ in the inset.
+The coefficient of variation of power decreases monotonically and its oscillations are damped as the quantum discord increases, thereby illustrating that the quantum discord can be used to damp the oscillations and the fluctuations in the power output, and thereby can improve the machine’s stability.